Master of Arts in Mathematics

 Admission to Program

-In addition to the general requirements for admission, applicants to the master's program must have a 3.0 grade point average in the following three courses, or their equivalent:
+In addition to the general requirements for admission, applicants to the master's program must have a 3.0 grade point average in the following three courses or their equivalents:

 |MATH 325||Linear Algebra||3|